 - Many customers will end up on the same products, which will be the kiss of death for that product

 Amazon FBA – Is It Still an Opportunity?

 Yes, yes, yes.
 Matter of fact, when done correctly, you can do very, very well as an Amazon seller.
 Like with most things, there’s a right way and a wrong way.
 Amazon automation is the wrong way.
 Wholesale Distribution is selling on Amazon the Right Way.

-For a fraction of what the Amazon automation people want, you can partner with our team of expert Amazon FBA sellers, and learn how to do this model the right way.
-We have suppliers with over 1,000,000 wholesale products, software to find the most profitable products, and the team of warehouses to receive, inspect and ship to your FBA account.
-We’ll train you to setup your own team, and allow you to use our team in the beginning.
+For a fraction of what the Amazon automation people want, you can learn how to do this model the right way.
+We have suppliers with over 8,000,000 wholesale products, software to find the most profitable products, and lists of warehouses to receive, inspect and ship to your FBA account.
+We can train you to setup your own team and get this business 100% outsourced.
 We never take a percentage of your sales.

 For more information please check out Wholesale Product Mastery.